-It’s official: Gay Palm Spring is back again baby, and us gays are absolutely living for it!
-We are literally everywhere here from the plethora of clothing-optional gay resorts, to fabulous gay nightclubs, chic museums, hiking trails, modern dining venues and everywhere in between…
+It’s official: Gay Palm Spring is back again, baby, and we gays are absolutely living for it!
+LGBT people are literally everywhere here, from the plethora of clothing-optional gay resorts to fabulous gay nightclubs, chic museums, hiking trails, modern dining venues, and everywhere in between…

-Only a few hours from Los Angeles, Vegas, and San Diego, and yet a seemingly a world away from the current Trump era politics of hate and discrimination, Gay Palm Springs is truly a desert haven for LGBT people the world over.
+Only a few hours from Los Angeles, Vegas, and San Diego, and yet a world away from the current Trump-era politics of hate and discrimination, Gay Palm Springs is truly a desert haven for LGBT people the world over.
 So, why not join in on the fun?

 In this article we will cover...

 - Fun Spots In The Arenas Road Gay Area

 - Gay Annual Events in Palm Springs

 - Gay-Friendly and Gay Hotels in Palm Springs